wrycode/DWCHelper/README.md

 ### Helper Program notes <a id="helper"></a>

+#### Limitations

+- No commas in fields.
+Other special characters like "?" are fine.
+  - The helper automatically detects extra commas and tells the researcher which line to fix.
+  - Later, I may look into whether MS Access can escape the commas, and then I could programmatically import them.
+Another option is to allow them, but only in the last variable called "Comments".
+  - For now, I'm removing the commas from the "Comments" field in specimen numbers 10 and 43

 #### Programming language

 Why not lisp?
 Common Lisp lacks the first-class Windows support I